-Spread the hummus into a shallow bowl, drizzle with olive oil, and garnish with lemon slices, minced parsley, and a drizzle of olive oil.
+Spread the hummus into a shallow bowl, drizzle with olive oil, and garnish.

-Serve chilled, with warm pita bread and/or fresh vegetables.
+Serve chilled or at room temperature, with warm pita bread and/or fresh vegetables.

 This basic hummus recipe can be jazzed up with just about anything – spinach, olives, peppers… – see my page of hummus variations for ideas.